-The term ad valorem is derived from the Latin ad valentiam, meaning "according to the value."
-An ad valorem tax is a property tax based on the assessed value of the property, which is not necessarily equivalent to its market value.
-Ad valorem tax is used for real estate, imports, or other goods in which the property of value changes hands and is based on the assessed value of the good.
-Real property taxes that are imposed by counties and cities are the most common type of ad valorem taxes.
+The term ad valorem is derived from the Latin ad valentia, meaning "according to the value."
+An ad valorem tax is based on the property's assessed value, which is not necessarily equivalent to its market value.
+Ad valorem tax is used for real estate, imports, or other goods in which the property of value changes hands and is based on the assessed value of the goods.
+Real property taxes imposed by counties and cities are the most common type of ad valorem taxes.